Hamlin finally finds the Next Gen formula, wins at Richmond

 In a race that featured four sets of green-flag pit stops and a whole lot of tire strategy, Hamlin closed a huge gap between Byron and teammate Martin Truex Jr., passing Truex on the outside and Byron shortly thereafter.
 He then held off a challenge from Kevin Harvick, a three-time winner at Richmond.

 “Yeah, just great strategy there.
-Just drove as hard as I could,” Hamlin said after climbing from his car, crediting his team for not giving up.
+Just drove as hard as I could,” Hamlin said after climbing from his car.
 “There was no doubt in my mind, maybe just a little, but they got this car right there towards the end.
 Wow, unbelievable.”

 “Had a shot there at the end,” Harvick said.
 “I wanted to be close enough with the white to just take a swipe at him.
 Yeah, the lapped cars there kind of got in the way and I lost a little bit of ground.”